WEDDING SPEECH TRIBUTES

 It’s a great way to remember a loved one in a truly meaningful way… 15 Charitable Wedding Favours

-4 – SCHEDULE THE TEARS FOR LATER IN THE SPEECH
+4 – SCHEDULE THE TEARS FOR LATER

 When it comes to mentioning your loved ones within the speech, keep your tributes towards the end so you don’t get choked up too soon.
 If you feel that you are about to cry, try looking upwards.
 It is said to be physically impossible to cry if you are looking up.